suruaino/suruaino/README.md

-# Hi, I'm SURU EMMANUEL ONAIVI! 👋
+# Hi, I'm SURU EMMANUEL ONAIVI 👋

 I am a growing frontend developer passionate about creating outsanding we apps.
 Driven by a curiosity for technology and a love for writing.
 My journey involves delving into the world tech, exploring new ideas, and sharing my insights with the community.